 - Prominent eyes caused by shallow eye sockets can lead to eye injuries

-- Eye disease: Multifocal Retinal Dysplasia (both parents clear); Hereditary cataract; Multiple ocular defects
+- Eye disease: Multifocal Retinal Dysplasia (MRD) (litter screening); Hereditary cataract (HC) (annual testing); Multiple ocular defects (MOD) (litter screening)

-- Hip Dysplasia (malformation of the hip joints causing pain and lameness): breed mean score 15.7 (parents should be lower)
+- Hip Dysplasia: breed 5 year mean score 19.6 (parents should be lower)

-- Chiari malformation Syringomyelia (CMSM) (occipital bone malformation which squashes the hindbrain, blocks the normal flow of cerebrospinal fluid and causes pockets of fluid within the spinal cord) causes pain and other neurological symptoms.
-An extremely high incidence in this breed.
+- Chiari malformation Syringomyelia (CMSM) An extremely high incidence in this breed.
 Almost all Cavaliers have the Chiari malformation and at 6 years and older 70% will have SM.
 You are strongly advised to go to a breeder who uses the BVA/KC CMSM scheme rather than any other scheme.

 - Mitral Valve Disease (MVD) Heart scheme: both parents clear of heart murmur at two and a half years and grandparents clear at 5 years.
 MVD has a very high incidence in the breed with 50% developing heart murmurs by the age of 5 years.
 Many Cavaliers will die prematurely from this disease.

 - No dog should be bred before 2 and a half years of age